Where are you based??

 If you have paid a deposit but have not made contact or scheduled an appointment within 6 months I am afraid your deposit will be lost.

-Touch ups are free if you get in contact within a month and have taken care of your tattoo, I will be able to tell if you have picked or neglected it!
+Touch ups are free if you get in contact within a month and have taken care of your tattoo.

 How much does a tattoo cost?